 It’s no secret that most American cities were built for the age of cars and autos have taken precedence in urban planning since WWII.
 Florida’s population also exploded in the age of air conditioning, which means there isn’t much of an urban core in metro areas like Tampa Bay.
 Add to that a Republican state legislature that thinks public transport is for minority losers and you’ve got an often difficult job in getting from A to B without your own car in Florida cities.

-It’s not all gloom and doom though: in parts of Tampa Bay you can get around without a car if you try.
+It’s not all gloom and doom though: you can get around Tampa Bay without a car in many areas if you try.
 This is true for St. Petersburg, St. Pete Beach, Clearwater, and urban Tampa itself.
 If you’ve got a bike, options are even better.
-If you’re in the area during the winter, there may be ferry moving back and forth between downtown Tampa and downtown St. Pete.
+If you’re in the area during the winter, there may be a ferry moving back and forth between downtown Tampa and downtown St. Pete even.

 Here’s how to get around without renting a car in Tampa Bay.